Engagement and participation

 Regular check-ins and assessments of progress will make a formal review easy.

-You need to review the case plan, including the transition plan, at least every six months with the young person and their main support people.
+You need to review the case plan, including the transition to adulthood plan, at least every six months with the young person and their main support people.

 The plan can then be revised to ensure it is still meeting needs, addressing any emerging needs and shifting priorities as the young person makes progress.